davidsdearaujo/flutter_easy_di/README.md

 - 🎨 Drop in the ModuleWidget wherever you need it
 - 🧪 Testing is a breeze with mock replacements
 - 📊 Lightning-fast dependency resolution using directed acyclic graphs
-- 🔌 Works with whatever router you love (Go Router, Auto Route, you name it!)

 ## Getting Started